Repository Settings

 Issue Reporting

-Customize the reporting of issues by choosing the categories to include and setting the criteria for failure.
+Customize the reporting of issues by selecting the categories to include and setting the criteria for failure.
 Additionally, prioritize reported issues based on their level of importance.

 Metrics Reporting